lukenguyen-me/react-native-draw-view/README.md

 Note: For iOS, if you're using CocoaPod, remember to `cd ios && pod install` after link.
 Or you can manual link [follow this instruction](https://facebook.github.io/react-native/docs/linking-libraries-ios).

+**Important for iOS:**
+Because the source code is written in Swift, so if your project doesn't include any .swift file, please open your project in XCode, create a file `anyname.swift`, accept to create the bridging header, then just leave it empty is ok.

 ## Usage

 ```javascript